 Will the Estate Owe Tax?

 Property left to a surviving spouse is exempt from state estate tax, no matter what the amount.
 And to determine the amount of your taxable estate, you can deduct many expenses from the gross estate.
-If the value of the taxable estate is below $1 million, the estate won’t owe any Maryland estate tax.
+For deaths in 2014, if the value of the taxable estate is below $1 million, the estate won’t owe any Maryland estate tax.